NOSY BE SPORTIVE LEMUR

 Sportive lemur species all look extremely similar to one another, with most of their differences observable only at the genetic level.
 While they do (in countenance) resemble a weasel, their large eyes are strikingly “primate” in fashion.
 These are specially adapted for nighttime use and bear semblance to the eyes of fellow nocturnal (active at night) Strepsirrhine (moist-nosed) primate species like tarsiers, pottos, and lorises.

-The colors of sportive lemurs’ fur conveniently matches those of the tree trunks and branches to which they so regularly cling.
+The sportive lemurs’ fur colors conveniently match those of the tree trunks and branches to which they so regularly cling.
 The pelage of the Nosy Be sportive lemur is primarily a light brownish gray.
 A circle of darker gray fur covers his face.
 Out of this mask-like feature gaze his two bulbous red ochre eyes.
 The fur on his back has a redder hue with a black stripe running down the contours of his spine.
-His fur diffuses to a reddish gray complexion around his rear and extremities.
+His fur diffuses to a reddish-gray complexion around his rear and extremities.
 This coloration continues down the length of his tail.

 Diet